RSE-Sheffield/team-python/README.md

 Currently we don't have a regular meeting but will get one organised soon.

-We use [a project board](https://github.com/RSE-Sheffield/team-python/projects/1) to track the topics.
+We use [a project board](https://github.com/RSE-Sheffield/team-python/projects/2) to track the topics - feel free to add topics you'd like to discuss in future.

 If you have problems, e-mail d.wilby@sheffield.ac.uk